vyzhimov/test-tweet-cards/README.md

 This project is made in react engine, having two pages made with react-router.
 First page has information about my finished projects.
-The second page has a list of users who create tweets that you can follow and then follow their new tweets
+The second page has a list of users who create tweets that you can follow and then follow their new tweets Page icludes 6 card and has pagination (button load more) After setting status follow/following axios put changes on back-end

 ## Getting Started